brotatotes/bht-automation/bht gen 3/1 Timothy/Chapter 1/1 Timothy 1 3 bht.md

 # 1 Timothy 1:3 Commentary Help Text

 ## BHT:
-Paul, in a humble manner, besought Timothy to charge certain individuals not to teach any doctrine contrary to the sound teaching they had received.
-The charge emphasized the importance of preserving the truth of God and avoiding the introduction of new teachings.
-It was paramount for Timothy to hold fast to the form of sound words and prevent any deviations from the doctrine of Christ and His apostles.
-This responsibility to preserve the true doctrine was of great significance, as it was equal to the task of making new acquisitions.
+In his letter, the apostle urges Timothy to stay in Ephesus and continues to emphasize the importance of maintaining established teachings.
+He beseeches Timothy not to allow others to teach a different doctrine, imploring him to charge them to refrain from introducing any new teachings.
+The apostle intends for Timothy to exercise authority and power in order to restrain those who deviate from the truth.
+He emphasizes the need for continuity and adherence to the sound words of the faith, guarding against false ornamentation or human eloquence.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "Listen to his kind consideration, how he does not make use of the force of a master, but rather of a servant: he says not ‘I enjoined, nor ‘I commanded,’ nor ‘I recommended,’ but ‘I besought thee.’"
 2. "The indefinite pronoun is more probably slightly contemptuous: see Jude 4, and Gal. ii, 12."
+3. "The sentence begins As I exhorted thee, &c., but in his negligence of writing, the Apostle does not finish the construction."

 ### Jamieson-Fausset-Brown:
-1. "The first title of these overseers seems to have been 'angels'."
-2. "I cannot think with BIRKS, that this verse is compatible with his theory, that Paul did not actually visit Ephesus, though in its immediate neighborhood."
-3. "I besought—a mild word, instead of authoritative command, to Timothy, as a fellow helper."
+1. "Timothy's superintendence of the Church at Ephesus was as locum tenens for the apostle, and so was temporary."
+2. "If, then, as the balance of arguments seems to favor, this Epistle was written subsequently to Paul's first imprisonment, the apparent discrepancy between his prophecy and the event may be reconciled."
+3. "The indefinite pronoun is slightly contemptuous as to them."

 ### Albert Barnes:
+1. "As I besought thee to abide still at Ephesus...Paul had been compelled to leave before he had completed what he had designed to do there."
-1. "The word charge here - παραγγειλης parangeilēs - seems to mean more than is commonly implied by the word as used by us."
+2. "The word charge here - παραγγειλης parangeilēs - seems to mean more than is commonly implied by the word as used by us..."
-2. "Paul expected soon to return to him again, and then they would proceed unitedly with their work."
-3. "He was not to take the charge of a 'diocese,' or to ordain ministers of the 'second rank,' or to administer the rite of confirmation, or to perform acts of discipline."
+3. "That they teach no other doctrine - That is, no other doctrine than that taught by the apostles."

 ### Marvin Vincent:
-1. "An awkward construction, there being nothing to answer to kaqwv."
+1. "Even as [καθως] .
+An awkward construction, there being nothing to answer to kaqwv."
-2. "The charge is not to teach anything contrary to the sound teaching or irreconcilable with it."
-3. "The expression is contemptuous.
-It is assumed that Timothy knows who they are."
+2. "To abide [προσμειναι] .
+To continue on.
+The compound does not occur in Paul, but is found in Acts 11:23; Acts 13:43; Acts 18:18."
+3. "That they teach no other doctrine [μη ετεροδιδασκαλειν] .
+Better, not to teach a different doctrine.
+For eterov different, see on Galatians 1:6."

 ### John Calvin:
 1. "To keep what has been gained is not a smaller virtue than to make new acquisitions."
-2. "The word forbid denotes power; for Paul wishes to arm him with power to restrain others."
+2. "He wishes to arm him with power to restrain others."
-3. "For, as the truth of God is one, so is there but one plain manner of teaching it, which is free from false ornament, and which partakes more of the majesty of the Spirit than of the parade of human eloquence."
+3. "As the truth of God is one, so is there but one plain manner of teaching it, which is free from false ornament, and which partakes more of the majesty of the Spirit than of the parade of human eloquence."

 ### Philip Schaff:
-1. "To teach no other doctrine.
-Better 'no different (or strange) doctrine.'
-The first part of the word implies (as in 2 Corinthians 6:14) 'unequally yoked,' something discordant and out of harmony."
+1. "To teach no different (or strange) doctrine."
+2. "The first part of the word implies (as in 2 Corinthians 6:14) 'unequally yoked,' something discordant and out of harmony."
-2. "That thou shouldest charge some.
-The undefined way in which St. Paul usually speaks of his Judaizing opponents and others whom he condemns."
+3. "The undefined way in which St. Paul usually speaks of his Judaizing opponents and others whom he condemns."
-3. "Hymenæus, Alexander, Philetus, are afterwards singled out for special mention."

 ### Archibald T. Robertson:
 1. "To tarry (προσμεινα).
-First aorist active infinitive of προσμενω, old verb, attributed by Luke to Paul in Acts 13:43."
+First aorist active infinitive."
 2. "That thou mightest charge (ινα παραγγειληις).
-Subfinal clause with ινα and the first aorist active subjunctive of παραγγελλω, old verb, to transmit a message along (παρα) from one to another."
+Subfinal clause with ινα and the first aorist active subjunctive."
-3. "Certain men (τισιν).
-Dative case.
-Expressly vague (no names as in 1 Timothy 1:20), though Paul doubtless has certain persons in Ephesus in mind."
+3. "Not to teach a different doctrine (μη ετεροδιδασκαλειν).
+Earliest known use of this compound."

 ### John Gill:
-1. "than the doctrine of Christ and his apostles; than what had been preached by the apostle at Ephesus, and the saints there had received; than what was agreeably to the Scriptures of truth, and was according to godliness..."
-2. "nor would he have them teach in another way, in new words, but hold fast the form of sound words; for new words often produce new doctrines..."
+1. "Nor would he have them teach in another way, in new words, but hold fast the form of sound words; for new words often produce new doctrines."
+2. "The apostle perhaps by other doctrine chiefly respects the doctrine of justification by the works of the law."
-3. "It seems as if there were some teachers in this place the apostle was suspicious of, or he had heard that they began to innovate in the doctrine of faith; wherefore he desires Timothy to continue a while, in order to be a check on these persons, and to charge them not to introduce any new doctrine..."
+3. "It seems as if there were some teachers in this place the apostle was suspicious of, or he had heard that they began to innovate in the doctrine of faith; wherefore he desires Timothy to continue a while, in order to be a check on these persons, and to charge them not to introduce any new doctrine."

 ### John Wesley:
 1. Charge some to teach no other doctrine — Than I have taught.
 Let them put nothing in the place of it, add nothing to it.